combatopera/aridity/README.md

     should be nope = $(short path)
     guest should be yep = $(short path) does not work = $(short path)

+: Use the dot directive to include config from another file:
+. /path/to/other/config.arid
+: It's possible (but maybe not so useful) to include under a non-trivial path: other stuff . /path/to/other/config.arid
+: There is no default context for relative paths, you must set cwd up-front as inclusion is not lazy: cwd = /path/to
+. other/config.arid
 ```